Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Discussion and conclusion

-Previously, we demonstrated that the combination of static radial and azimuthal magnetic fields deforms a ferrofluid droplet confined in a Hele-Shaw cell into a stably spinning ``gear,'' whose rotation is driven by the interfacial waves \cite{YC21}.
-In this study, we show that this periodic traveling wave on the droplet interface is stable, and its dynamics is governed by a Hopf bifurcation at the critical growth rate.
-A center manifold reduction shows the geometrical equivalence between a two-harmonic-mode coupled ODE system of interface and a Hopf bifurcation.
-This reduction is supported by the amplitude equation derived from a multi-time scale analysis, which also reveals how the marginally unstable linear solution is equilibrated by weak nonlinearity.
-Both methods adequately predict the fully nonlinear evolution, as demonstrated by comparisons of the theory to fully nonlinear, interface-resolved simulations of the original PDE system via a vortex-sheet numerical method.
-The proposed reduction method can be generally applied to other interfacial problems governed by a finite number of harmonic modes, such as those arising from confining fluids in Hele-Shaw cells.
-This mode-reduction approach also allows for the effective and computationally inexpensive prediction of the dynamics, as well as ``reverse engineering'' the problem (\textit{i.e.}, choosing a forcing that generates dynamics of interest).
+Previously, we demonstrated that the combination of static radial and azimuthal magnetic fields deforms a ferrofluid droplet confined in a Hele-Shaw cell into a stably spinning ``gear,'' whose rotation is driven by interfacial waves \cite{YC21}.
+In this study, we show that a periodic traveling wave on the droplet's interface is stable, and its dynamics is governed by a Hopf bifurcation at the critical growth rate.
+A center manifold reduction shows the geometrical equivalence between a two-harmonic-mode coupled ODE system describing the interface evolution and a supercritical Hopf bifurcation.
+This reduction is supported by the amplitude (Landau) equation derived from a multiple-time scale analysis, which also reveals how the marginally unstable linear solution is equilibrated by weak nonlinearity.
+Both methods adequately predict the fully nonlinear evolution, as demonstrated by comparisons between the theory and fully nonlinear, interface-resolved simulations of the original PDE system.